alrogattodev/alrogattodev/README.md

 DevOps: Docker, Kubernetes, CI/CD

 💡 What I Bring:
 Backend architecture that’s as maintainable as it is powerful.
-Whether it’s optimizing APIs, scaling microservices, or integrating complex systems, I’m all about backend precision.
+Whether it’s optimizing APIs, scaling microservices, or integrating complex systems, I’m all about backend or infra jobs.

 🚀 Let’s Build
 Looking for a backend developer?
 Reach out here or drop a line at al@rticons.com.